-from the Graduate Program Coordinator prior to the exam.
-The student should present the proposed research for approximately 30 minutes.
+The format of the exam is as follows: The student should present the proposed research for approximately 30 minutes.
 Following the presentation, the committee examines the student on understanding of the foundation of the particular field of research and evaluates the scope and merit of the proposed research.
-With the student in a waiting room, the Dissertation Committee votes on the outcome of the exam and completes the exam form, following which the committee meets with the student and the advisor.
+With the student in a waiting room, the Research Advisory Committee votes on the outcome of the exam, following which the committee meets with the student and the advisor.
+After the successful proposal, the student completes the Proposal / Title, Scope & Procedure Form [6].